End-of-Life Planning: How to Prepare Wills, Trusts, and Advance Directives

 A will is a foundational document that outlines how your property and assets should be distributed after your death.
 A well-crafted will includes several essential elements that ensure your wishes are clearly communicated and legally enforceable.

-2. Next is a statement of intent that declares this document your official last will and testament, revoking any previous versions.
+- Statement of intent — declares this document your official last will and testament, revoking any previous versions

-3. You will designate an executor responsible for managing your estate, paying debts, and distributing assets according to your instructions.
+- Executor designation — names the person responsible for managing your estate, paying debts, and distributing assets

-5. The will should also include a detailed inventory of your assets, including real estate, financial accounts, personal property, and digital holdings.
+- Asset inventory — a detailed list of real estate, financial accounts, personal property, and digital holdings

-You're not alone if you’re wondering how to create a will.
-Online platforms and legal services can help you draft one quickly, often at little or no cost.
-Keep reading to learn about online resources for help drafting a will.
+Online platforms and legal services can help you draft a will quickly, often at little or no cost.
+See the resources section below.

 Living Trust

-Unlike a will, a living trust helps you avoid probate by transferring ownership of your assets while alive.
+Unlike a will, a living trust helps you avoid probate by transferring ownership of your assets while you're still alive.
 This document can streamline the inheritance process and offer more privacy.
-Understanding the distinction between a living will vs a trust is key to building a complete plan.
+Understanding the distinction between a living will and a trust is key to building a complete plan.

 Advance Healthcare Directive